-There are four ways for you to tune in to a particular station.
-You can manually locate the station by using Automatic Music Search ("AMS"), "SEEK" the station, "SCAN" to the station or select the station by using the memory buttons, which you can set to any desired frequency.
+There are five ways for you to tune in to a particular station.
+You can manually locate the station by using the "Tune" button, Automatic Music Search ("AMS"), "SEEK" the station, "SCAN" to the station or select the station by using the memory preset buttons, which you can set to any desired frequency.

-Using the "TUNE" function (Stereo Radio)
+☐ Using the "TUNE" function (Stereo Radio)